Muğla Province

-Etymology

-The original name of Muğla is open to debate.
-Various sources refer to the city as Mogola, Mobella or Mobolia.

 Geography

-At 1,100 km, Muğla's coastline is the longest among the Provinces of Turkey and longer than many countries' coastlines, (even without taking any small islands into account).
-Important is the Datça Peninsula.
+At 1,100 km, Muğla's coastline is the longest among the Provinces of Turkey and is home to the Datça Peninsula.
 As well as the sea, Muğla has two large lakes, Lake Bafa in the district of Milas and Lake Köyceğiz.
 The landscape consists of pot-shaped small plains surrounded by mountains, formed by depressions in the Neogene.
-These include the plain of the city of Muğla itself, Yeşilyurt, Ula, Gülağzı, Yerkesik, Akkaya, Çamköy and Yenice).
+These include the plain of the city of Muğla itself, Yeşilyurt, Ula, Gülağzı, Yerkesik, Akkaya, Çamköy and Yenice.
 Until the recent building of highways, transport from these plains to either the coast or inland was quite arduous, and thus each locality remained an isolated culture of its own.
 Contact with the outside world was through one of the three difficult passes: northwest to Milas, north to the Menderes plain through Gökbel, or northeast to Tavas.

-The economy of Muğla relies mainly on tourism (on the coast), and agriculture, forestry and marble quarries inland.

-Agriculture in Muğla is rich and varied; the province is one of Turkey's largest producers of honey, pine-forest honey in particular and citrus fruits are grown in Ortaca, Fethiye, Dalaman and Dalyan.

-The province is the second center of marble industry in Turkey after Afyonkarahisar in terms of quantity, variety and quality.
-Other mineral exploitation includes coal-mining in Yatağan and chrome in Fethiye.
-Other industry in the province includes the SEKA paper mill in Dalaman, However Muğla is by no means an industrialised province.